-Though biologists said a permit is required for the farming activity, Inderbitzen believes that "as long as it's not intentionally harming a species of concern, there's nothing wrong with that."
-But a coalition of environmental groups says it will file next week a notice of intent to pursue federal penalties against both the Lins and the property's unidentified tenant.
+Although biologists said a permit is required for the farming activity, "I believe that as long as it's not intentionally harming a species of concern, there's nothing wrong with that," Inderbitzen added.

+But a coalition of environmental groups says it will file this week a notice of intent to pursue federal penalties against both the Lins and the property's unidentified tenant.

-The coalition includes the Center for Biological Diversity, the Sierra Club, Preserve Area Ridgelands Committee, Golden Gate Audubon Society, Alameda Creek Alliance, and Citizens for Balanced Growth.
+The coalition includes the Center for Biological Diversity, the Sierra Club, Preserve Area Ridgelands Committee, Golden Gate Audubon Society, Alameda Creek Alliance and Citizens for Balanced Growth.

-Because the tiger salamander is technically not yet listed as a threatened species, the coalition will pursue damages for the "unpermitted plowing" along Cayetano Creek as a violation of the federal Clean Water Act.
-The groups allege that no wetlands alteration permit had been secured from the U.S. Army Corps of Engineers, the federal agency with jurisdiction over wetlands.
+Because the tiger salamander is technically not yet listed as a threatened species, the coalition will pursue damages for the "unpermitted plowing" of the seasonal wetland along Cayetano Creek as a violation of the federal Clean Water Act.
+The groups allege that no wetlands alteration permit had been secured from the U.S. Army Corps of Engineer, the federal agency with jurisdiction over wetlands.

-"This seems to have been an act of eco-terrorism aimed at eliminating sensitive species to allow future development," said Jeff Miller of the Center for Biological Diversity in a prepared statement.
+"This seem to have been...an act of eco-terrorism aimed at eleminating sensitive species to allow future development," said Jeff Miller of the Center for Biologial Diversity in a prepared statement.
 "Unfortunately, this incident is probably just the tip of the iceberg.
 We want to put landowners and developers on notice that the era when you could just illegally bulldoze wetlands with impunity is gone."

-Inderbitzen said even though there are a number of federally protected wetlands identified on the Lin properties, "it is also the case that normal farming activities are not prohibited" and are in fact exempt from regulation.
+Inderbitzen said though there are a number of federally protected wetlands identified on the Lin properties, "it is also the case that normal farming activities are not prohibited" and are in fact exempt from regulation.

-"I think the ecological terrorists are the guys making the complaints," Inderbitzen said.
-"We are obeying the law and somebody out there is looking for the opportunity to make big press."
+"I think the ecological terrorists are the guys making the complaints.
+We are obeying the law and somebody out there is looking for the opportunity to make big press."

 Inderbitzen said the North Livermore plan currently under review by the city and county identifies the pond as a wetlands area and mitigates the situation by having a roadway go around the pond.
-"If that's the case, we don't gain anything if we eliminate the pond," he said.
-"We've avoided it, absolutely."

-If the salamander gets federal threatened species designation, state and federal agencies could impose far more costly mitigations than those identified in the North Livermore plan, said Sierra Club member Steve Bloom.
+"If that's the case, we don't gain anything if we eleminate the pond.
+We've avoided it, absolutely."
+If and when the salamander gets federal threatened species designation, state and federal agencies could impose far more costly mitigations that those identified in the North Livermore plan, said Sierra Club member Steve Bloom.